kenudeh/ConvertDocs/docs/faqs.md

     <summary>
         What are your hours of operation?
     </summary>
-        Our support team is available from 8 a.m. to 9 p.m. on weekdays and from 10 a.m. to 7 p.m. every weekend.
+        Our support team is available from 8 a.m. to 9 p.m. on weekdays and 10 a.m. to 7 p.m. on weekends.
 </details>

 <details>
     <summary>
        Can I buy airtime from Convert?
     </summary>
-        This feature is still under development.
+        This feature is currently under development.
 </details>
 <details>
     <summary>
         Can I buy data?
     </summary>
-        This feature is still under development.
+        This feature is currently under development.
 </details>
 <details>
     <summary>
         Can I make utility payments from my Convert account?
     </summary>
-        This feature is still under development.
-We will notify users once it is ready.
+        This feature is under development.
+We will notify users when it becomes available.
 </details>

 <details>
     <summary>
         Why should I trust Convert?
     </summary>
-    Convert.com.ng is a registered business in Nigeria with registration number: A3H23BC.
-Say hello to us at 43 Zik Avenue, Awka, Anambra State.
+   Convert.com.ng is a registered business in Nigeria with registration number A3H2020BC.
+You can visit us at 43 Zik Avenue, Awka, Anambra State.
 </details>

 <details>
     <summary>
         Do you have a mobile app?
     </summary>
-        We run our services through our website only.
+        We operate exclusively through our website.
 </details>
 <br></br>